Janet Louise Call, Salem, Ohio – Obituary

 Visitation will be held on Saturday, July 27 from 2:00 – 3:00 p.m. at the Arbaugh-Pearce-Greenisen & Sons Funeral and Cremation Services, Salem.

-The burial will be at 3:00 p.m. in Hope Cemetery following the visitation.
+The burial will be at 3:00 p.m. in Hope Cemetery following the visitation on Saturday, July 27.

 To sign the guestbook please visit www.apgreenisenfh.com.